Explore the causes of depression

 Antidepressants work very differently in each person, so your doctor may have to try more than one to see which one’s right for you.
 Your doctor may also prescribe another medicine to take with the antidepressant such as a mood stabilizer or anti-anxiety medicine.

-Besides getting help from a mental-health pro, you can join a support group or take part in group therapy.
+Besides getting help from a mental-health professional, you can join a support group or take part in group therapy.
 Just knowing you’re not alone can be a mood-booster.

 Volunteering can also increase your feelings of well-being.
 Whether you help out at your church, an animal shelter, or a hospital, you’ll feel connected to something larger than yourself.
 And bringing about positive changes, big or small, can make you feel a whole lot better about yourself.